 In my 20s, I had refined my initial recipe, which included much less sugar than the original.
 I was also becoming more and more “organically wholesome” in my kitchen and had started to experiment with various types of grains to substitute the wheat flour.
 Here is the recipe I had created then, and which the men had the pleasure of enjoying with me.

-Chocolate Chip Recipe 2 and the Nambia-German Connection
+Chocolate Chip Recipe 2

 A spelt based Chocolate Chip Cookie